dbukowski/DBDebugToolkit/README.md

 - [x] Crash reports
   - [x] List of all the crashes
   - [x] Crash reports containing details, stack trace, console output and a screenshot
-  - [x] Sending crash reports by email
+  - [x] Sending crash reports by system actions
 - [x] Modifying custom variable values from the menu
 - [x] Adding custom actions to the menu
 - [x] Opening application settings